danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 All the voice files are stored in the wav sound file format.
 Since the files are named in a specific convention that follow the field `iam` in the JSON file.
 In this way, we can then concatenate all the bits and pieces by using the operator `+` so as to retrieve the specific voice file to play: `let getVoice = "voices/" + iam + makingStatements + ".wav";` As discussed earlier, the selected voice is synchronized with the text on screen.
 That is to say the program won't speak at random from all the voices.

 To deal with sound, or to play a voice file in this specific case, there is a p5.sound library which extends p5 with Web Audio functionality.
-Among many sound related functions like capturing/listening from an audio input (as we have demonstrated in Chapter 4 - Data Capture), analysis and synthesis, the use of the p5.sound library is more to simply load and play the sound files.
+Among many sound related functions like capturing/listening from an audio input (as we have demonstrated in Chapter 4, "Data Capture"), analysis and synthesis, the use of the p5.sound library is more to simply load and play the sound files.
 To do this, we use `loadSound` as a callback to make sure the sound is fully loaded (it takes time as it also involves file size issues, memory and hardware) before the function `speak.play()` is invoked (see Figure 7.9).

  `loadSound` can be used in the `Preload` function where one can load the files in advance by specifying the files' path.
 However, the idea of *Vocable Code* is more poetic, and keeping the JavaScript source code as the core corpus is part of the concept.
-Using the callback function to load the sound might not be the most efficient way as it incurs buffering problem while loading the files on-the-fly, but this way of working with code opens up thinking about the structures of language, what it means to load and speak the files (voices) in real-time and in repetition, and what forms of instability of expression are invoked.
+Using the callback function[^callback] to load the sound might not be the most efficient way as it incurs buffering problem while loading the files on-the-fly, but this way of working with code opens up thinking about the structures of language, what it means to load and speak the files (voices) in real-time and in repetition, and what forms of instability of expression are invoked.

 ## Source code
 ```javascript